wonsunahn/CS1632_DrunkCarnivalShooter/README.md

 shooting target, and in the trace it also returned 0 ("cur=0").
 So it's the case where the user chose target 0 and the randomness of the shooting pulled the bullet to the left.
 What's on the left side of target 0?
-That should help you track down the problem.
+That should help you track down the problem.  **Hint: What happens when t becomes -1 in isTargetStanding?**

 Once you fix these bugs, try running runJPF.bat one more time.
 Now that you have fixed the buggy state JPF runs for much longer.
 In fact, JPF is going to